PacktPublishing/Implementing-CI-CD-Using-Azure-Pipelines/SonarQubeIntegration/README.md

 ## Build and Test
 Execute the pipeline and you will be able to see the execution of SonarQube analysis and link to results.

+## Credits
+This repository was copied from [https://github.com/karlrissland/AppWorkshop]